nus-cs2103/website-base/schedule/week7/tutorial-cs2103-fragment.md

    %%{{ icon_info }} Question adapted from a past exam paper.%%

-   <span class="text-monospace">Pull Request Tracker (PRT) is a desktop application meant to help tutors of a Software Engineering module deal with GitHub PRs more efficiently (compared to the GitHub Web interface).
+   <span class="text-monospace">Pull Request Tracker (PRT) is a desktop application meant to help tutors of a Software Engineering course deal with GitHub PRs more efficiently (compared to the GitHub Web interface).
 For example, it will help tutors find and review PRs from their _mentees_ easily.
-It will help the _managers_ of the module (e.g., professor, head TA) to easily keep track of how tutors are dealing with mentee PRs.
+It will help the _managers_ of the course (e.g., professor, head TA) to easily keep track of how tutors are dealing with mentee PRs.
 PRT will communicate with GitHub using the GitHub API.</span>

    1. Write 1 must-have and 1 nice-to-have user stories, covering user types `tutor` and `manager`.
    1. Write at least 1 <tooltip content="Non-Functional Requirements">NFRs</tooltip>, related to performance/scalability and/or usability.